arcticlimer/blog/notes/❄️ NixOS/Elegant remappings with KMonad.md

 of using the arrow keys, some miscellaneous keys (home, end, page up, etc...), or `F1-F12` keys quickly.
 Also, it doesn't have the tilde (yes, you've read that right, there is not way to make a beautiful `~` by pressing a key).
-I mostly use KMonad to fix those keyboard quirks, this is a relevant part of my current configuration:
+I mostly use KMonad to fix these keyboard quirks, this is a relevant part of my current configuration:

 ```lisp
 (defsrc